Marcus Semien Player Props: Rangers vs. Royals

 Marcus Semien At The Plate

-- Semien has three doubles, a home run and a walk while hitting .229.

-- Semien has reached base via a hit in seven games this year (of 11 played), and had multiple hits in four of those games.

-- He has gone deep in one of 11 games, and in 2% of his plate appearances.
+- He has hit a long ball in two of 15 games played this year, and in 2.9% of his plate appearances.

-- Semien has driven in a run in four games this year (36.4%), including two games with multiple runs batted in.
+- Semien has had at least one RBI in 40.0% of his games this year (six of 15), with more than one RBI three times (20.0%).
+He has also been responsible for three or more of his team's runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.